-The Training Image Labeler provides an easy way to label positive samples that the trainCascadeObjectDetector function uses to create a cascade classifier.
+The Training Image Labeler provides an easy way to label objects in images.
 Using this app, you can:

 You can add an unlimited number of images to the Data Browser.
 You can then select, remove, and create ROIs, and save your session.
 When you are done, you can export the ROI information to an XML file.

 Use the Add Images icon to select and add images to the Data Browser.
 You can add more images at any time during your editing session.
 The source images remain in the folder where they were originally located.
 The app does not make copies of the original images or move them.
 If you rotate the images in the Data Browser, the app overwrites the images in their original location with the modified orientation.

 The app provides a list of image thumbnails that you loaded for the session.
 Next to each thumbnail, you see the file name and number of ROIs created in that image.

 After you load images, you can delineate ROIs.
 You can switch between images and continue creating ROIs.
 The app allows you to create ROI Labels for multiple object categories.
 Each ROI label has a name and a color.
 First create the labels and then draw the ROIs in images.

 Click the Add ROI label for each object category.

 Name each ROI label and select its color.